IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks.md

 * If you made it this far, congratulations!
 * To install a new cluster, copy your inventory directory, change the default in the ansible.cfg, change the variables, and start again.
 With all the customizations to the playbooks you made along the way still intact.

-# (Skip if not disconnected) Disconnected apply oc mirror manifests to cluster
-### Overview
-Post cluster creation, `oc-mirror` manifests are applied to the cluster
-### Outcomes
-* Copy the `oc-mirror` results manifests to the bastion
-* Apply the copied manifests to the cluster
-* Disable default content sources
 # Additional Playbooks

 ## Create additional compute nodes (create_compute_node.yaml) and delete compute nodes (delete_compute_node.yaml)